- Update to the Planning Commission, March 6, 2018

 - Thursday, April 5, 2018 - Alexandria Housing Affordability Advisory Committee Meeting

-- Tuesday, December 5, 2017 - Planning Commission Work Session
+- Tuesday, March 6, 2018 - Planning Commission Worksession Briefing

-To ensure consistent participation in the development of the Plan, the City is soliciting community members to serve as Charrette Group Volunteers.
-Charrette Group Volunteers, alongside all those interested in the planning process, will help develop the principles and strategies of the Plan during the charrette slated for February 26-March 2, 2018.
-All members of the public are invited to participate in the charrette in person or remotely.
-Volunteers of the Charrette Group will be expected to commit to participating in most of the public engagement events, and in the charrette in particular.
-Charrette Group Volunteers will represent the geographic and demographic diversity of the planning area.
+To ensure consistent participation in the development of the Plan, the City solicited community members to serve as Charrette Group Volunteers.
+Charrette Group Volunteers, alongside all those interested in the planning process, will help develop the principles and strategies of the plan during the charrette.
+Volunteers of the Charrette Group committed to participating in most of the public engagement events, and in the charrette in particular.
+Charrette Group Volunteers represent the geographic and demographic diversity of the planning area.

 - Plan area map

 - Southwest Quadrant Background Information for Route 1 South Housing Affordability Strategy